vsouza/awesome-ios/README.md

  * [AlamofireNetworkActivityIndicator](https://github.com/Alamofire/AlamofireNetworkActivityIndicator) - Controls the visibility of the network activity indicator on iOS using Alamofire. :large_orange_diamond:
  * [KDCircularProgress](https://github.com/kaandedeoglu/KDCircularProgress) - A circular progress view with gradients written in Swift :large_orange_diamond:
  * [DACircularProgress](https://github.com/danielamitay/DACircularProgress) - DACircularProgress is a UIView subclass with circular UIProgressView properties.
+ * [KYNavigationProgress](https://github.com/ykyouhei/KYNavigationProgress) - Simple extension of UINavigationController to display progress on the UINavigationBar. :large_orange_diamond:[e]

 ##### Alerts